Rei-SwitchBot/faq/en-us/SwitchBot App.md

 We apologize for any inconvenience and appreciate your understanding.
 If you have any further questions, please don't hesitate to ask.

+---
+### How to Create and Switch Homes in SwitchBot App

+Please use the latest version of the SwitchBot app from the app store.
+Create homes
+- Launch SwitchBot App and log in.
+- Tap My Home in the upper left corner.
+(The default home name will be My Home.)
+- Tap "Manage Homes".
+- Tap "Create Home" in the lower right corner of the Manage Homes screen.
+- Enter a name for the shared home and tap Create.

+Once your home is created, please switch to your desired home using the following steps.

+Switch Homes
+- Launch SwitchBot App and log in.
+- Tap My Home in the upper left corner.
+(The default home name will be My Home.)
+- You can see a list of other created homes and homes you have joined.
+- Tap the target home to switch.